Some things in life will make you sit back and take stock of everything.

 But it depends on one big thing: when it happened.

-If Peter had the crash in the last two years and has just finished his various surgeries, the insurer will still consider him high-risk.
-Getting insurance could be dicey for a while.
-It’s like the insurers will postpone cover.
+If Peter had the crash in the last two years and had just finished his various surgeries, the insurer would still consider him high-risk.

-However if Peter’s crash was a while ago, it’s a different story, especially if his treatment is all done and he’s fully recovered.
+However, if Peter’s crash was a while ago, it’s a different story, especially if his treatment is all done and he’s fully recovered.

-Let’s say the crash was 2004, and he finished treatment in 2007.
 If this is the case, he should be able to get the standard price for Life Cover.

 And the same advice goes for serious illness cover and income protection: